FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 ## Permission checking

-InPermissionCheck represents an implementations of checking file permissions before allowing <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> operations to continue.
+InPermissionCheck represents an implementations of checking file permissions before allowing {{< SecureTransport/componentshortname  >}} operations to continue.

 InPermissionCheck contains an in-process Java agent.
 It's efficient and provides basic check based on UID/GID and the file permission flags.
 For details, see <a href="../../../c_st_accesscontrol#AccessMenu_3475920566_1050860" class="MCXref xref">Access</a>.